 There’s a reason they say “a picture is worth a thousand words.”
 While an accurate product description is important when reselling online, a quality photo can say that much more.
 Offering potential customers a clear and honest visual representation of what you are (re)selling only helps your business reputation and boosts repeat buyers.
-With a steady stream of inventory coming and going, professional photography isn’t a likely option for most, so learning some basic tricks of the trade will help your DIY product photography.
+With a steady stream of inventory coming and going, professional photography isn’t a likely option for most, so learning some basic tricks of the trade will help.
+Here are our DIY product photography tips.

 Let’s take a look at some basic photography tips that can help your online business and inventory stand out from the rest.